k82cn/volcano-localup/README.md

 # volcano-localup
-A locaup script for batch system with Volcano
+A localup script of Volcano as batch system